Introduction

 1. Define checks in checks.yaml — one file at your project root declares all cmd and prompt checks, optional file-scope filters, and conditions.

-2. Run holdpoint init — Holdpoint detects your agent and stack, then generates adapter files that hook into the agent's completion mechanism.
+2. Run holdpoint init — Holdpoint installs the unified default checks and generates engine files that hook into the agent's completion mechanism.

-3. The adapter enforces checks at task completion — when the agent tries to finish a task, the adapter runs all relevant checks.
+3. The engine enforces checks at task completion — when the agent tries to finish a task, the engine runs all relevant checks.
 Failures block completion and surface the issue.

 AgentMechanismGenerated files